Farringdon Community Academy funding 2018-19

 How will the Academy use the funding?

-Farringdon Community Academy will continue to focus on its four key aims for Pupil Premium:
+Farringdon Community Academy will continue to focus on its three key aims for Pupil Premium:

 AIM 1: To support Year 11 students; providing intervention and guidance to enhance progress with a focus on closing the gap with attainment of Non- PP students: